 You did the right thing, John.
 It is unjust and unloving to allow anyone to die alone or to be left without guidance afterwards.
 The three of you together must take Jane and prepare her to make her decision.
 That is all.

 As soon as the Presence had spoken these words, They were gone.
 We were alone, the four of us.
-No billions, no chattering, no murmuring, no awesome, towering Presence.
+No billions, no chattering, no murmuring, no majestic towering Presence.
 Just us.
 Out in space, at large in the solar system, just the four of us.
 Drifting.
-Arguing.
+And arguing.